f5devcentral/f5-big-iq-lab/docs/class1/module3/lab6.rst

 Run above commands few times, then go back to the BIG-IQ Application Dashboard and change the ``virtual server TCP port`` back to ``443``.

-Back on the Ubuntu Jumphost on the terminal, and run the following commands:
+Back on the Ubuntu Jump host on the terminal, and run the following commands:

 .. code::